Review articles on this site earn small revenue from purchasing products through affiliate links.

 Good things to carry on hiking

-• Drinks (more in the summer) When going on hiking, I think you need about 4 liters in the summer.
-It's really dry.
+• Drink (more in summer) I think you need about 4 liters of water when hiking in summer.
+It's really dry

 • Cold weather wear that can adjust the temperature